How many fire stations does the Bryant Fire Department have?

 Bryant's ISO is rated at a Class 2.
 There are approximately 47,222 communities rated by ISO in the United States.
 We are one of 659 of those who have achieved a Class 2 rating.
 That is in the top 1.3%.

 What is the Insurance Services Office (ISO) rating for the Springhill Fire Protection District which is also serviced by the Bryant Fire Department?

 This area was given a Class 2/9 by the ISO.
 According to ISO, if a an address is within 5 road miles AND within 1,000 feet of a recognized fire hydrant, the address will be a Class 2.
 If BOTH of these conditions are not met, the address will be a Class 9.

 Is open burning allowed in the City of Bryant?

-Open burning is allowed provided that the guidelines are followed in City ordinance 2015-13.
+Open burning is allowed provided that the guidelines are followed in Ordinance 2015-13.
 Please

 contact the Fire Department if you have any questions at 501-943-0943.